mebjas/mebjas.github.io/_posts/2022-04-10-write-fast-and-maintainable-code-with-halide-part-2.md

 ## Halide concepts - the general structure
 > I'll be covering this topic just at the surface, for learning more please checkout the tutorials at [halide-lang.org/tutorials](https://halide-lang.org/tutorials/tutorial_introduction.html).

 A Halide code typically have some `input(s)`, one or more `output(s)`, some expressions that expresses the conversion of `input(s)` to `output(s)` and one or more schedules defining how the algorithm should run.
-We can define multiple schedules each targetting a different subset of hardware.
+We can define multiple schedules each targeting a different subset of hardware.
 Also, Halide code typically have three key components:

 -   `Func`: A `Func` object represents a pipeline stage.
 It's a pure function that defines what value each pixel should have.
 You can think of it as a computed image.
 -   `Var`: `Var` objects are names to use as variables in the definition of a Func.
 They have no meaning by themselves.
 We generally use `x` and `y` as variables that define the `x axes` and `y axes` of images.